Kamchatka (film): Basis of film

 The film is based on the real-life political events that took place in Argentina after Jorge Rafael Videla's reactionary military junta assumed power on March 24, 1976.
 During the junta's rule: the parliament was suspended, unions, political parties and provincial governments were banned, and in what became known as the Dirty War, between 9,000 and 30,000 people deemed left-wing "subversives" disappeared from society.

 Screenplay

 According to the Internet Movie Database, the screenplay was written by Marcelo Figueras, based on an original story written by Figueras and Marcelo Piñeyro.
 When the time for the nominations came, the Argentine Film Critics Association credited the authorship of the final script to both of them.

 Title of film

-The title refers to the Russian northeastern state, which, in the movie, is used by the family's father in the boardgame TEG as the ultimate stand-off, and who uses it as his last resort to win.
+The title refers to the Russian northeastern frontier, which, in the movie, is used by the family's father in the boardgame TEG as the ultimate stand-off, and who uses it as his last resort to win.
 The title thus alludes to the family situation of hiding away from imminent peril as a final act of defiance before their ultimate downfall.
 Most scenes were shot at remote or isolated rural locations, such as a farmhouse in Ezeiza, the surroundings of Tandil and Laguna La Brava.